codewrxai/AI-Code-Assistant-Editor/README.md

 ## Conversations

-The vscode-openai conversation feature have been meticulously crafted to enhance your coding experience by providing rapid and accurate answers to your programming questions.
+The **custom vscode-openai extension** conversation feature have been meticulously crafted to enhance your coding experience by providing rapid and accurate answers to your programming questions.
 Whether you require assistance with syntax, debugging, or wish to delve deeper into a specific topic, the extension is readily available to support you.
 By delivering precise and timely responses, we ensure that you can maintain focus on your work without any disruptions.
 Download our extension today and discover the convenience of having an intelligent chatbot at your fingertips while coding.

 ![vscode-openai-conversation.png](images/vscode-openai-conversation.png)

 ### Persona

-The vscode-openai persona conversation feature offers a customized and interactive dialogue with an expert, designed to address your specific programming needs.
+The **custom vscode-openai extension** persona conversation feature offers a customized and interactive dialogue with an expert, designed to address your specific programming needs.
 This powerful functionality enables you to quickly access valuable insights and engage in carefully curated conversations that cater to your unique requirements.

 By leveraging the expertise of our AI-driven chatbot, you can efficiently resolve coding challenges, explore new concepts, and receive guidance on best practices – all within the familiar environment of Visual Studio Code.
 Experience the benefits of having immediate access to a knowledgeable conversation partner, empowering you to enhance your skills and streamline your development process.